donno/donno.github.io/docs/_posts/2025-05-22-initrd-alpine.md

 The scripts created for this post is at [this gist](6).

-## Next
+## Next / missing
+* There is no package mirror set-up.
+This is easily fixed by running `setup-apkrepos` if you need to.
+If I need it, I would probably make it so you can choose the configuration at build-time.
+That way I could choose to use the mirror I have set-up or at least use a mirror from Australia.
-* Replace the `chroot` usage with the linking as done for hte other services.
+* Replace the `chroot` usage with the linking as done for the other services.
 * Unwravel `alpine-base` package into its parts.
 * Possibly extend the script to create user accounts and set-up their authorised key.